sborms/leaguescheduler/README.md

 ### Web application

-The league scheduler is also made available through a [Streamlit application](https://leaguescheduler.streamlit.app/).
+The league scheduler is also made available through a hosted [Streamlit application](https://leaguescheduler.streamlit.app).

 It has a more limited set of parameters (namely `n_iterations`, `m`, `R_max` and `penalties`) but can be used out of the box yet without logging.

-The output file also includes for every league and by team the distribution of the number of adjusted rest days between games (meaning that unavailable dates by that team are not considered in the count of the rest days), as well as the unused home time slots per team.
+Additionally, the output file includes for every league and by team the distribution of the number of adjusted rest days between games (meaning that unavailable dates by that team are not considered in the count of the rest days), as well as the unused home time slots per team.
+This facilitates post-analysis of the quality of the generated calendar.

 Running through 1000 iterations can take up to 1-2 minutes for a league with approx. 13 teams.

 If the app happens to be sleeping due to inactivity, feel free to wake it back up.
+You can run the app locally with `make web`.

 # Feedback?